Abbykus/Abbycus-ESP8266-Development-Board/README.md

 ### ELECTRICAL
 #### *POWER*
 The board can accept either 5 volts or 3.3 volts.
-5 volts is normally supplied via the USB connector but can also be input on the +5V breakout pin.
+5 volts is normally supplied via the USB-A connector but can also be input on the +5V breakout pin.
 5 volt power is regulated down to 3.3 volts using a compact linear regulator.
 3.3 volts can also be input on the 3.3V breakout pin.
+**NOTE:** The board is not 5V tolerant.
+Board power on the 3.3V input or any I/O pin should not exceed 3.3V.
 Typical operating current can range from microamps in deep sleep mode to approximately 160 milliamps when transmitting WiFi data.

 #### *BREAKOUT PIN DESCRIPTION*
 Signal designators on the bottom of the PCB rotating clockwise:
 - **RST** Chip reset - active low.